mars0i/pasta/README.md

-If the data is written to the file, the resulting csv file (which can be pulled into Excel, for example) will consist of rows of data separated by commas, with a header row.
+If the data is written to the file, the resulting csv file (which can be pulled into Excel, for example) will consist of rows of data separated by commas.
+(There will be a header row in a separate file with "header" in its name.)
 The columns contain the run id (which is also the random seed), so that you can append multiple runs to the same file; the time step at which the data was collected; the snipe class&mdash;i.e. whether it is a k-snipe, r-snipe, or s-snipe; the